centreon/centreon-documentation/versioned_docs/version-22.10/graph-views/map-web-install.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

 This topic describes how to install Centreon MAP.
-It is recommended to install MAP on the central server.
-However, if you have large volumes of data, you can install it on your legacy MAP server.
-The MAP module does not use the **centreon_studio** database.
+It is recommended to install MAP on a dedicated server.
+However, if you do not have large volumes of data, you can install it on the central server.

+> Note to users already using the MAP (Legacy) version: the MAP module does not require the **centreon_studio** database (used for a MAP Legacy server).
+This database can be removed after [migrating your legacy maps to MAP](./import-into-map-web.md).
+Be aware that it is not possible to migrate from MAP to MAP (legacy).

 ## License